-For positive changes to happen, stringent guidelines and implementing innovative technologies, like EDAR, are paramount when working towards these goals.
+For positive changes to happen, stringent guidelines and implementing innovative technologies, like EDAR, are paramount when working toward these goals.

 In France, seven new Low Emission Zones are still set to begin in 2021.
 As of January 1, 2021, in many areas, such as Aix-Marseille, Montpellier, Nice, Rouen, Strasbourg, Toulon, and Toulouse, establishing these zones became mandatory.
 Some cities are using a phased approach that incorporates more types of vehicles and Crit’Air classifications in the next few years, while other cities are still working through the methods and timelines for implementation.
 An article in Flottes Automobiles breaks down the status of the zones in each city.